vargatn/xpipe/doc/source/index.rst

    contain the root `toctree` directive.

 =================================================
-Welcome to the ProcLens weak lensing toolset
+Welcome to the proclens weak lensing toolset
 =================================================

 **proclens** is a python package created to automate work with measuring and calibrating weak lensing